 2. Destruction of Property

-Destroying, damaging, defacing, or vandalizing property of Illinois Tech or of another person or entity.
+Destroying, damaging, defacing, or vandalizing (or attempting to do any of the foregoing) property of Illinois Tech or of another person or entity.

 3. Discrimination and Harassment

 Illinois Tech does not permit discrimination by any member of its community against any individual on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law in matters of admissions, employment, housing, services, or in the educational programs or activities it operates.

 Harassment, whether verbal, physical, electronic, including, without limitation, texting and social media, or visual, which is based on any of these characteristics is a form of discrimination.
 This includes harassing conduct affecting tangible job benefits, interfering unreasonably with an individual's academic or work performance, or creating what a reasonable person would perceive to be an intimidating, hostile or offensive environment.
 Prohibited sex discrimination includes sexual harassment and sexual violence.
 (For more information about sexual harassment and sexual misconduct, please see Article III, Sections E, M and N, respectively, the terms of which are hereby incorporated and which set forth Illinois Tech policies on discrimination, sexual harassment and sexual misconduct.)

 Examples of discrimination and harassment may include, but are not limited to:

 - Teasing or practical jokes directed at a person based on the person's protected status;

 - Jokes or epithets about a person's protected status or about sex or gender specific traits;